5thComrade/Notes-2.0/AWS_CCP.md

 - Useful for software that have a complicated licensing model (Bring your own License)
 - Or for a companies that have strong regulatory or compliance needs

+**AMI Overview**
+Amazon Machine Image is what allows the customization of an EC2 instance.
+You can launch EC2 instances from:

+- A public AMI: AWS Provided
+- Your own AMI: you make and maintain them yourself
+- An AWS Marketplace AMI: an AMI someone else made

+You could launch an EC2 instance using an AMI, customize it even further, create a customized AMI from that instance and launch another instance using the customized AMI.
+This helps the user avoid doing the same customizations multiple times in multiple instances.

+**EC2 Image Builder**
+Used to automate the creation of Virtual Machines or Container Images.
+ie: automate the creation, maintenance, validation and testing of EC2 AMI's
+EC2 image builder launches a Builder EC2 Instance, create a new AMI, launches a Test EC2 Instance and test the AMI, AMI is distributed to multiple regions.

 **EC2 Shared Responsibility Model**
 AWS is responsible for infrastructure, replacing faulty hardware, compliance validation User is responsible for security groups rules, operating-system patches and updates, software and utilities installed on the EC2 instance, IAM roles assigned to the ec2 instance, data security on your instance.